-Even if you have followed the 10 golden rules for email blasts; and even if you may have created a masterpiece of an email, the success of your email campaign ultimately hinges upon the effectiveness and catchiness of its subject line.
+Even if you have followed the 10 golden rules for email blasts; and even if you may have created a masterpiece of an email, the success of your email marketing ultimately hinges upon the effectiveness and catchiness of its subject line.
 Fear not, this post will tell you everything you need to know in order to get your recipients opening those emails.

 One way to understand the market you’re targeting is by imagining them in a bookstore.
 If your business had its own bookstore, what type of people would it attract?
 Teenagers looking for new trends?
 Professionals who are pressed for time, scanning the shelves for the exact information they came to find?
 Families that need resources to stay healthy?

 While the “catchiness factor” is important, it’s more important that you prioritize effective content over creativity.
 You don’t want to disappoint your readers once they open the email.

 It’s alright (and encouraged) to add a creative spin to your subject line, but it’s best to stay consistent with your brand voice and the rest of your message.
 If your subject line is about dogs, but the email is about umbrellas and doesn’t mention dogs at all, you can bet your readers will stop relying on your subject lines to get a quick gist of your email (and stop opening them).